ReySantosJr/Day-and-Night/README.md

 *NOTE: *
-When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program
+When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program.
 * * *

 *Scene Description*